python/cpython/Doc/library/calendar.rst

 .. method:: TextCalendar.formatmonth(theyear, themonth[, w[, l]])

    Return a month's calendar in a multi-line string.
 If *w* is provided, it specifies the width of the date columns, which are centered.
 If *l* is given, it specifies the number of lines that each week will use.
-Depends on the first weekday as set by :func:`setfirstweekday`.
+Depends on the first weekday as specified in the constructor or set by the :meth:`setfirstweekday` method.

 .. method:: TextCalendar.prmonth(theyear, themonth[, w[, l]])